||Velocity ( m/s)

 |Metal||3000 - 6000|

 represented in some way or other.
-However, if the full RF data are
+However, if the full

-point correspåonding to the scatterer as in B-mode
+brightness of the point correspåonding to the scatterer

 |Fig. 3a.
 The ultrasound image is built up as a line of echoes based on the time lag and amplitude of the reflected signals.||

 3b.
 The reflected signals can be displayed in three different modes.
 A-mode (Amplitude) shows the depth and the reflected energy from each scatterer.
 B-mode (Brightness) shows the energy or signal amplitude as the brightness (in this case the higher energy is shown darker, against a light background) of the point.
 The bottom scatterer is moving.
 If the depth is shown in a time plot, the motion is seen as a curve, (and horizontal lines for the non moving scatterers) in a M-mode plot (Motion).

 of the reflecting surface.
 The two images on the

 left shows a perfect reflecting surface.
 Most of the

 energy (but not all, as the wavefront is not flat), will

 reflect back to the transducer resulting in a high

 amplitude echo, when the surface is perpendicular to the